apache/sling-org-apache-sling-event/README.md

 When a Sling instance in a cluster is shutdown, it will stop processing all the jobs allocated to it.
 When it shuts down a Topology change event propagates and the cluster leader scans all instances under /var/eventing/jobs/assigned/ to see if there are any instances that don't exist any more.
 If there are, the topology leader moves those jobs to a different node by deleting the Oak node and writing a new node into the new targetId assigned location.
-Any jobs that cant be re-assigned are written to the unassigned location.
+Any jobs that can't be re-assigned are written to the unassigned location.

 ### Known issues with current implementation and design